fljs825/submet_beamtiming/README.md

 ```
 git clone https://github.com/fljs825/submet_ana.git/
 cd beamtiming
-root -l example.C // You should modify the path to the directory
+root -l example.C // You should modify the path to the directory that contains root files.
 ```
 # Manual
 1. Clone `BeamTiming.C` and `BeamTiming.h`